 6) Museum of Science and Industry At the largest science museum in the Western Hemisphere, visitors love programs about technology, transportation and more.
 Create simulated tornadoes, lightening strikes, avalanches and tsunamis in Science Storms; explore the German U-505 Submarine; see yourself age 30 years in You!
 The Experience.
 (773) 684-1414; msichicago.org

 7) Blue Man Group Part rock concert, part comedy and part visual arts show involving the audience (think body slamming portrait painting), Blue Man Group mashes up a night out.
-Teens (and parents) enjoy this high-tech, crowd-rousing show, now in its 17th season at the Briar Street Theatre.
+Teens (and parents) enjoy this high-tech, crowd-rousing show at the Briar Street Theatre.
 (773) 348-4000; blueman.com/chicago

 8) Chicago History Museum Kids experience the city’s sights, sounds and smells in the Sensing Chicago gallery.
 Family programming includes monthly Second Saturdays and Family Trolley Tours.
 Crossroads America covers all things Chicago from the city’s innovative skyscraper architecture to its music legacies and rabid sports team loyalties.
 (312) 642-4600; chicagohistory.org

 9) Morton Arboretum The Children’s Garden nurtures curiosity about nature with themed gardens and activities in Backyard Discovery Gardens and Adventure Woods.
 One-hour tram rides take visitors throughout the west suburban Lisle’s 1,700-acres.
 Rent biking, snowshoeing and cross-country skiing equipment on-site seasonally.
 (630) 968-0074; mortonarb.org